ChadJDMoore/Detection-Lab/README.md

 ### Prerequisites
 - Must have Splunk installed and properly configured on the Windows VM
 - Must have Sysmon installed and properly configured on the Windows VM
-- Must have the virtual machines properly configured before testing
+- Ensure the networking of both virtual machines are properly configured before testing

 ## Steps
 ### 1. Obtain the ip address of the Kali Linux machine via the terminal